UML-Cyber-Security/CCDC_Web_Security_Event/Task-Documents/Task2-Proxy/Task2-Walkthrough.md

 **INSERT NGINX CONF IN AN LS COMMAND**

 If you look at the **CONFIRM THAT A NETWORK DIAGRAM EXISTS FOR THIS** network diagram, then you'll notice that this nginx proxy container is on the same docker network as the website container.
 One neat feature about Docker and docker networks is that it supports DNS.
-In this case, the hostname of the nginx container is **CONFIRM THE NGINX CONTAINER NAME** and the hostname of the website container is **CONFIRM THE NAME IS WEBSITE or WEB**.
+In this case, the hostname of the nginx container is proxy and the hostname of the website container is "website".
 And so, this makes the task much simpler as you don't need the IP address.

 **HIGHLIGHT THE WEB CONTAINER HOSTNAME**